kuri65536/preparse-xml-comment-to-pandoc/README.md

 enc

-:   specify the input file encoding.
+:   -   specify the input file encoding.
+    -   this can be override with `--encoding` option.

 f\_output\_empty\_block

-:   do not output the empty comment block to markdown.
+:   -   do not output the empty comment block to markdown.
+    -   this can be override with `--empty-block` option.

 css\_file\_name

-:   specify markdown CSS file name.
+:   -   specify markdown CSS file name.
+    -   this can be override with `--css` option.

 tags\_output

-:   specify XML-tags to output markdown file.
+:   -   specify XML-tags to output markdown file.
+    -   this can be override with `--output-tags` option.

 tags\_article

-: output the tag which have attribute 'article' in `tag_article` .
+:   -   output the tag which have attribute specified in `attr_article`
+        .
+    -   this can be override with `--article-tags` option.

 attr\_article

-:   attribute name for `tags_article` .
+:   -   attribute name for `tags_article` .
+    -   this can be override with `--attribute` option.

 format\_block\_head

-: function to format the block name in markdown
+:   -   function to format the block name in markdown.
+    -   this is hard code behavior, you can edit with rebuild this tool.

 format\_file\_name

-: function to format the file name in markdown
+:   -   function to format the file name in markdown.
+    -   this is hard code behavior, you can edit with rebuild this tool.

 filter\_file\_name

-: function to specify the filtering of source file names.
+:   -   function to specify the filtering of source file names.
+    -   this is hard code behavior, you can edit with rebuild this tool.

 <!-- common.cs -->
+### Command-line arguments

+this program parse command line and then run. main arguments are the below 3.

+1.  document root dirctory. : default `.`
+2.  header markdown file. : default `source.md`
+3.  output markdown file. : default `temp.md`

+### Command-line options

+option `-h` or `--help`

+:   -   output help message

+option `-v` or `--verbose`

+:   -   set the output log-level.
+    -   it is equivalent to change logging.**level**.

+option `-b` or `--header`

+:   -   specify header markdown file before parse sources.

+option `-o` or `--output`

+:   -   the file name of markdown output.

+option `-e` or `--encoding`

+:   -   specify the input files encoding, all of source files open with
+        this encoding.
+    -   this is equivalent to change `Config.encoding`

+option `-a` or `--attribute`

+:   -   specify the XML attribute name
+    -   this option use with `--article-tag` option

+option `-c` or `--css`

+:   -   the embedded CSS file name in markdown.

+option `-E` or `--empty-block`

+:   -   enable/disable to output the empty blocks into markdown.

+option `-O` or `--output-tags`

+:   -   tag-name to output into markdown.

+option `-A` or `--article-tags`

+:   -   tag-name to output into markdown (with attributes).
+    -   this tag is not output without attribute, attribute name can be specified with `--attribute` option.

+option `--version`

+:   -   output the version message and then exit.

 <!-- tests.cs -->
 Tests
 -----